-    In 1982, he established The Atlantic Foundation, the first and by far the largest of The Atlantic Philanthropies.
+In 1982, Mr. Feeney established The Atlantic Foundation, the first and by far the largest of The Atlantic Philanthropies.
 In 1984, Atlantic received all of the Feeney interests in Duty Free Shoppers and operated anonymously for its first 15 years.
-Atlantic has made grants totalling more than $6.1 billion as of December 2011.
-Mr. Feeney was an Atlantic Board member for 30 years, continues to work closely with the foundation’s leaders and is as visionary a philanthropist as a businessman.
-Grants from the Founding Chairman’s Programme have helped to better the lives of people in a variety of countries.
+Atlantic has made grants totalling more than $6.3 billion as of December 2012.
+He served on the Atlantic Board for 30 years and continues to work closely with the foundation’s leaders.

 Accelerating Research, Health Care and Higher Education

-In Viet Nam, Mr. Feeney championed strengthening the health care infrastructure and public health system that had been ravaged by the war, and this work continues today.
-Starting in the 1980s, he was the catalyst for Atlantic’s major contributions to rebuild the Republic of Ireland’s university infrastructure.
+Starting in the 1980s, he was the catalyst for Atlantic’s major contributions to rebuild the university infrastructure in the Republic of Ireland and Northern Ireland.
 In addition, Mr. Feeney envisioned creating a knowledge economy to provide modern skills for better jobs, so Atlantic convinced the Irish Government to co-fund a now highly successful research initiative – the Programme for Research in Third Level Institutions.
+In Viet Nam, Mr. Feeney championed strengthening the health care infrastructure and public health system that had been ravaged by the longstanding war.

 The Founding Chairman Programme also helped to develop state-of-the-art facilities for biomedical research in four states in Australia; establish a world-class life-sciences building at the University of the Western Cape in South Africa; and greatly expand biomedical education and research in cardiovascular disease, cancer research and medicine, and women’s and children’s health at the University of California, San Francisco.
 He encourages collaborations among Atlantic-supported institutions, believing that working together will result in greater discoveries in a shorter timeframe.